brunoflavio-com/brunoflavio-com.github.io/_blogs/2019-01-29-microservices-sidecar-pattern.markdown

 # So, why do I need a sidecar?

 You want to add a responsibility to your container that doesn't really fit with its core purpose, you want the ability to dynamically add or remove such responsibility.
-The sidecar microservices pattern ressembles the [decorator pattern](https://sourcemaking.com/design_patterns/decorator): your client will always be interested in the core functionality of your container, and not necessarily about the functionality provided by the sidecar.
+The sidecar microservices pattern resembles the [decorator pattern](https://sourcemaking.com/design_patterns/decorator): your client will always be interested in the core functionality of your container, and not necessarily about the functionality provided by the sidecar.

-The book shows a couple of examples where a sidecar can be used to improve a legacy application (a legacy app that can live in a container, definitelly not your run-of-the-mill legacy application ^̮^ ), by making the sidecar act as a https reverse proxy to a legacy application or a WebApi configuration interface to an application that without the sidecar could only read the configuration from files.
+The book shows a couple of examples where a sidecar can be used to improve a legacy application (a legacy app that can live in a container, definitely not your run-of-the-mill legacy application ^̮^ ), by making the sidecar act as a https reverse proxy to a legacy application or a WebApi configuration interface to an application that without the sidecar could only read the configuration from files.

 Nevertheless, the sidecar container could also be used on modern containers to provide application health telemetry.
 I imagine a container that plugs into the JMX interface  ([Java Management Extensions](https://en.wikipedia.org/wiki/Java_Management_Extensions)) of any Java virtual machine and provides a common REST API for any such container.
 Introspection on container's resource usage could also be an interesting use case to detect faulty or malicious behaviour.